-I. Site Selection Criteria:
+A. Site Specific Criteria:

-- A. HOME proposed sites containing property within a 100-year flood plain and/or wetlands are not permitted. - B. Sites located in a Radon Zone-1 (highest level) will require Radon Resistant New Construction Practices.
+- 1.)
+HOME proposed sites containing property within a 100-year flood plain are not permitted.
+Housing Credit and HOME proposed sites and existing projects are not allowed to contain wetlands. - 2.)
+Proposed sites located in a Radon Zone-1 (highest level) will require Radon Resistant New Construction Practices in all buildings.
+Existing buildings located in a Radon Zone-1 (highest level) must meet the Radon Mitigation Standards as required by the Environmental Protection Agency.
 The following counties are located in Radon Zone -1: Calhoun, Clay, Cleburne, Colbert, Coosa, Franklin, Jackson, Jefferson, Lauderdale, Lawrence, Limestone, Madison, Morgan, Shelby, and Talladega.
-For the most current radon information see: www.aces.edu. - C. All new construction developments must submit a complete site specific soils report, not more than one year old at the time of submission of final plans and specifications, bound within the project specifications.
-The soils report must reflect the results of laboratory tests conducted on a minimum of one (1) soil boring per planned building location and a minimum total of two (2) soil borings at the planned paved areas of the development.
-A registered professional engineer or a certified testing agency with a current license to practice in the State of Alabama must prepare the report.
+For the most current radon information see: www.adph.org/radon.